Model-free controlled variable selection via data splitting: Variable selection via FDR control

-Since the estimators, $\widehat{\textbf{B}}_1$ and $\widehat{\textbf{B}}_2$, only are two approximations of $\textbf{B}$ and they are not derived by eigenvalue decomposition \citep{li1991sliced,cook1991sliced}, there is no concern about that $\widehat{\textbf{B}}_1$ and $\widehat{\textbf{B}}_2$ may not be in a same subspace and our ultimate goal is to identify the active variables rather than to recover the subspace itself.
+Since the estimators, $\widehat{\textbf{B}}_1$ and $\widehat{\textbf{B}}_2$, only are two approximations of $\textbf{B}$ and they are not derived by eigenvalue decomposition system \citep{li1991sliced,cook1991sliced}, there is no concern about that $\widehat{\textbf{B}}_1$ and $\widehat{\textbf{B}}_2$ may not be in the same subspace.
+Our ultimate goal is to identify the active variables rather than to recover the dimension reduction subspace.
 It implies that variable selection achieved through \eqref{OLS} requires no dimension reduction basis estimation and thus is dispensable for the knowledge of the structural dimension $d$ either.
 Therefore, the proposed method can be adapted to a family of inverse slice regression estimators by choosing different $f(Y)$.
 In a nutshell, our method can be widely used due to its simplicity, computational efficiency, and generality.
 It is summarized as follows.

 The total computational complexity of Algorithm \ref{algorithmSDS} is of order $O(2nHp^2 + p\log p)$ so that this algorithm can be easily implemented.
-Practically, our method involves data splitting that may lead to some information loss concerning the full data \citep{ du2021false}.
-Fortunately, we obtain a data-driven threshold by the marginal symmetry property of $W_j$ under null, which does not need to find the null asymptotic distribution anymore.
+Practically, our method involves data splitting that may lead to some information loss concerning the full data \citep{du2021false}.
+Fortunately, we obtain a data-driven threshold by the marginal symmetry property of $W_j$ under the null, which does not need to find the null asymptotic distribution anymore.
 Here we use a toy example to illustrate the advantage of data splitting.
-The data generation details can be founded in Section \ref{numerical}.
-In Figure \ref{visualization}, we can observe that the data splitting method (left panel) places most active variables above zero, and many inactive variables are symmetrically distributed around zero.
-This is an extremely important property for our selection procedure while the full estimation (middle panel) and half data estimation (right panel) methods both fail to achieve this symmetry.
+Further details regarding the data generation can be found in Section \ref{numerical}.
+In Figure \ref{visualization}, we observe that the data splitting method (left panel) places most active variables above zero, and many inactive variables are symmetrically distributed around zero.
+This is a crucial property for our selection procedure while the full estimation (middle panel) and half data estimation (right panel) methods both fail to achieve this level of symmetry.